 - Enhance your loyalty program by using surprise and delight tactics to show gratitude to your best customers.

 - Tier your loyalty program, so customers have a reason to give you a greater share of wallet and loyalty.

 - Clarify the customers’ wants and needs.
 Research customers’ impressions of the current loyalty program, how it impacts their shopping behavior, and which benefits drive behavior.
 Use this customer feedback to update the loyalty program.

 - Integrate gamification into the program to engage customers beyond transactions.
 One advantage of using games to drive loyalty is that gamers are also more likely to be active on social media.
-This means they can spread the word of their engagement with others.
+This means they can spread the word about their engagement with others.

 Communicate to Increase Engagement and Participation